“May your glass be ever full,

 ~ Traditional Irish Toast.

-St. Patrick’s Day is a great day that many people use as an excuse to enjoy Irish whiskey, which, of course, is more approachable and mellower than bourbon.
-It is also much more affordable than scotch.
+St. Patrick’s Day is a great day that many people use as an excuse to enjoy Irish whiskies, which, of course, is more approachable and mellower than bourbon.
+It is also much more affordable than single malt scotch.